rich-newman/typescript-analyzer-eslint-prettier/docs/setupangular.md

 We can set up the TypeScript Analyzer to use this plugin in Visual Studio projects.
 This shows both how to use a plugin, and how to apply it to files that are not currently linted.
 Errors will be shown in the Visual Studio Error List and underlined in the code window.

-Instructions on how to do this in a **ASP.NET Core with Angular project in Visual Studio 2022** are below.
+Instructions on how to do this in both a 'ASP.NET Core with Angular project' and a 'Standalone TypeScript Angular project' in Visual Studio 2022 are below.

 ## Instructions for a ASP.NET Core with Angular project in Visual Studio 2022